-A: The four categories of irons we test are Player’s (cavity backs), Player’s Distance, Game Improvement and Super Game Improvement.
+A: The four categories of irons we test are player’s (cavity backs), player’s distance, game improvement and super game improvement.
 While there is some overlap between categories, your search should begin with an honest assessment of your skill level (handicap) as well as what you need in your game.
-While there are always exceptions, if your handicap is above 10 and ball striking is not a legitimate strength, consider Game Improvement or Super Game Improvement.
-For more skilled players who hit the ball more consistently, a set of Player’s or Player’s Distance irons may benefit your game the most.
-For those on the bubble, especially for those seeking a few more yards, the Player’s Distance category could be ideal.
+While there are always exceptions, if your handicap is above 10 and ball striking is not a legitimate strength, we’d recommend avoiding the player’s iron category.
+For more skilled players who hit the ball more consistently, a set of player’s or player’s distance irons may benefit your game the most.
+For those on the bubble, especially for those seeking a few more yards, the player’s distance category is typically the most versatile.

 Q: Does the shaft matter?

 A: Absolutely.
 While changes to spin and launch differences are rarely massive, shaft changes frequently lead to improved accuracy, tighter dispersion and greater overall consistency.
 Finding the right shaft and dialing in your lie angles is reason enough to get fitted.

 Q: What should I look for when testing irons?